How to become an out-of-network provider

 If you’re willing to provide the requisite level of service you could self-describe as a concierge practice.
 What does this mean?
 That your patients will get concierge-level service from the moment they step into your building—better yet the moment they set an appointment!

-Acknowledge that dealing with insurers can be a headache and offer to assist with the insurance submission process to help convince prospective patients any additional cost is worth it.
+Acknowledge that filing claims can be a headache and offer to assist with the insurance submission process to help convince prospective patients any additional cost is worth it.

 Patient and practice are partners

-You could also explain that you’re all in this (the aforementioned headache that can be dealing with insurers) together.
-Essentially: You’re not partnered with insurers, you’re partnered with patients.
+You could also explain that you’re all in this (that aforementioned headache) together.
+Essentially: You’re not partnered with anyone but your patients.
 On paper that sounds good but what does it really mean?
-Your practice isn’t restrained by insurers’ rules anymore.
+Your practice isn’t restrained by third-party rules anymore.
 You can pick who you want to work with to ensure the highest quality services and materials are available in your community.

 The out-of-network value-added